-- Move the inverter with care to prevent device damage and personal injury. - Do not use the wiring terminals and ports at the bottom to support any weight of the inverter. - When you need to temporarily place the inverter on the ground, use foam, paper, or other protection material to prevent damage to its enclosure.
+- Move the inverter with care to prevent device damage and personal injury. - Do not hold the wiring terminals and ports at the bottom.
+Do not place the inverter with the wiring terminals and ports touching the ground or other supporting surface. - When you need to temporarily place the inverter on the ground, use protection material such as foam and paper underneath to prevent damage to its enclosure.